 The best things about blogging is the people that you meet.
 I first “met” Karen Zgoda several years ago online through our mutual love of dessert.

 Over the years since then, we’ve gotten together for more blogging adventures, though Boston based, that usually end with dessert.
 Besides having a sweet tooth, Karen also has a strong sense of justice that I really admire.
+Which is in keeping with being a social worker and instructor.
 What can I say?
 She’s a real sweetie!
 So now let’s get to the ninth part of the interview series, You Pick Six!

 * * *